Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 Depth

-This option allows you to restrict how many folders 'below' the website root (or filesystem for local pages) to test, based on the number of '/' characters in the link, so if you just wish to test the top few levels of a website then enter a value here.
+This option allows you to restrict how many folders 'below' the website root (or filesystem for local pages) to test, based on the number of '/' characters in the link, so if you just wish to test the top few levels of a website then set a value greater than 0.

 If you use this with the Only follow below option, the depth is relative to the Start page instead.